garrardkitchen/blog/content/posts/modern-javascript.md

 title: "Modern-ish Javascript"
 date: 2020-04-05T10:16:22+01:00
 draft: false
-tags: [javascript, destructuring, arrow functions]
+tags: [javascript, destructuring, arrow functions, typescript, class, babel, decorator]
 ---

 This post includes a few notes on ECMA language features that I like as well as some info on memory leaking.
 I have no doubt that it will read disjointed; I started this eons ago and only now have I decided to publish it.

+A simple reminder of what Node.js is ...it is a set of APIs wrapped around the V8 Engine (written in c++) and is a high-performance JavaScript and WebAssembly engine.

 ## ES2015 (ES6)

 ### Class

 I find Javascript messy at the best of times.
-When things are messy, personally I find it difficult to see the forest through the trees, and by this I mean, do I cover all the *-cases (use/edge/corner)?
-Or worse, can I see the existing bugs or bug breaders?!
+When things are messy, personally I find it difficult to see the forest through the trees, and by this I mean, have I coded for all the *-cases (use/edge/corner)?
+Or worse, can I see the existing defects or bug breaders?!
 Then there's the lack of readability.

-I've spoken to many devs about classes and a major prefer arrow functions (more modern).
-They might be right as I too did default to arrow functions up until I drank the cool-aid on TypeScript (once to TS they're no going back)!
+I've discussed the use of classes with many Engineers and I have had a mixed reception but in the main, most said they preferred the simplicity of arrow functions.
+Not sure if there is a right or wrong answer to this (bit like the tabs or spaces...tabs, obvs!)... and at one time I will have agreed with the majority.
+Now though is a different story.
+Like so many others, I too have drank the cool-aid on TypeScript and now the only reason I can see myself opting for Javascript in the future is mainly for legacy reasons.

-Coming from an OOP background, I naturally gravitate towards constructs like classes.
+Coming from an OOP background, I naturally gravitate towards constructs like classes:

 ```js
 class Admin extends User